clockworklabs/SpacetimeDB/docs/docs/modules/c-sharp/quickstart.md

 }
 ```

+## Start the Server

+If you haven't already started the SpacetimeDB server, run the `spacetime start` command in a _separate_ terminal and leave it running while you continue following along.

 ## Publish the module

 And that's all of our module code!
 We'll run `spacetime publish` to compile our module and publish it on SpacetimeDB. `spacetime publish` takes an optional name which will map to the database's unique address.
 Clients can connect either by name or by address, but names are much more pleasant.
 Come up with a unique name, and fill it in where we've written `<module-name>`.